qzee-dev/terraform-3tier-architecture/README.md

 ### Health Thresholds
 - **Minimum target = 3 instances**
   → At least **75% health** must be achieved before terminating any old EC2.
-  → Example: If 3 instances are required, 2 must be healthy before termination begins.

 - **Minimum target = 2 instances**
   → A temporary **third Auto Scaling Group** is created to add capacity.
   → At least **50% health** must be achieved before terminating old EC2.
-  → Example: If 2 instances are required, 1 must be healthy before termination begins.

 ### Deployment Flow
 1. Launch new EC2 instances with baked AMI.